 - Gentlemen Rankers: Kit recognizes the name "Dorsey" and discovers that Dick is actually from a rich Old Money family.
 Why he's serving as a private is not explained, but it does ease Dick's transition when he decides to become an officer.

-- Hello, Nurse!: The cadets at West Point are practically rioting after Kit shows up on campus.
+- Head-Turning Beauty: The cadets at West Point are practically rioting after Kit shows up on campus.
 When Dick refuses to write her into the show the cadets are putting on, they remove him as director.
 All of them leap up like jack-in-the-boxes when she shows up for rehearsal.
 No one pays attention as Dick is giving them directions because everyone is gawking at Kit.

 - Manly Tears: Scrapper cries at Dick's West Point graduation ceremony.